 The growth continued and the number of groups increased again to a point where WGI recognized the need to accommodate this expansion and created the World class level of competition.
 Guards could now compete in A, Open, or World class for either independent guards or for scholastic guards.
 With the expansion, the scoring system was redesigned to serve the developmental progression of these groups, resulting in the three-tiered system that we use today.

 In 1993 a new division joined the already thriving color guard division.
 Indoor Percussion competition began with six groups performing on stage in their debut season.
 Paralleling the growth of their sister division, percussion began growing at such a rate that their classification process mimicked that of winter guard.
 By 1999 it offered eight classes of competition.
 WGI was rapidly becoming a full-service organization filling the competitive needs of both independent and scholastic units.

 In 2015, WGI launched a third division – WGI Winds.
 This division includes competitions for any instrumentation of musicians in the same intimate competition setting.
 Twenty groups competed in the first WGI Winds Championships held on the Sunday following the Percussion World Championships.
 Classifications were set up to include Independent A, Open and World, as well as Scholastic A, Open and World right away.

 Today, that loosely woven organization that began with a simple goal, a dream, a great deal of trust and 30 color guards, now serves hundreds of guards, percussion ensembles, and winds groups.
-Over 500 color guards, percussion ensembles, and winds groups compete on two separate weekends for their own World Championships.
-Approximately 200 volunteers manage the Championship Contests that serves the over 12,000 young performers.
+Over 500 groups compete on two separate weekends for their own World Championships each April.
+Approximately 200 volunteers manage the Championship Contests that serve the over 12,000 young performers.
 Over 135 trained adjudicators service the guards and percussion lines during the season.
 Some of the same volunteers from that very first contest can still be found working at the championship contest.